prosody-events/prosody-py/Readme.md

 ## Best Practices

+### 🔥 ☢️ DANGER: NEVER SHARE EVENTHANDLER STATE ACROSS CALLS ☢️ 🔥

+Your event handler class methods will be called concurrently.
+Never use mutable shared state across event handler calls, like setting instance variables.
+Sharing state can introduce subtle data races and corruption.
+If you do decide to use non-local mutable state, ensure that you know what you're doing and use appropriate synchronization primitives.

 ### Ensuring Idempotent Message Handlers

 Idempotent message handlers are crucial for maintaining data consistency, fault tolerance, and scalability when working